fumofumoenjoyer/.config/README.md

 - swaybg (wallpaper support for wayland)
 - flameshot
 - tokyonight-gtk-theme-git
+- selectdefaultapplication-git (to select default apps with a gui)
 - imagemagick (needed to display images in kitty)
 - alsa-utils (amixer is needed for volume widget)
 - python libs: iwlib, psutil, pywlroots dbus-next